JasselD/JasselNotes/COMP604/Paging in OS.md

 **Paging scheme
 - Use some portion of the secondary memory as a virtual ram
-- Some part of the running application will be stored into the secondary memory
+- Some part of the running application will be stored into the secondary memory if not used